virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Impact on Daily Life

-Information systems have transformed everyday life through innovations in communication, education, and entertainment[7].
+Information systems have transformed everyday life through innovations in communication, education, and entertainment.
 These systems affect how we work, learn, communicate, and interact with society.

 ### Balancing Efficiency and Human Values

-Any healthcare quality management that compromises service features essential for preserving person-centered care or patient-customer safety in the name of efficiency or cost reduction risks the customers' health and potentially worsens the quality and value of the service[4].
+Any healthcare quality management that compromises service features essential for preserving person-centered care or patient-customer safety in the name of efficiency or cost reduction risks the customers' health and potentially worsens the quality and value of the service.

 ### Social and Cultural Implications